 - Gua sha comes next, to refine and treat any details not addressed by cupping.

-- Acupressure, based on theories related to those directing an acupuncture treatment, will rectify your particular imbalances.
+- Acupressure is next and, based on theories related to those directing an acupuncture treatment, it can rectify your particular imbalances.

-- Conclude with tui na (either relaxing or invigorating) appropriate to you and your needs.
+- Conclude with a final round of tui na (either relaxing or invigorating) appropriate to you and your needs.